Antix-Development/WebPlus/README.md

 ﻿
 ![alt text](images/logo.svg)

-WebPlus adds native abilities to web applications.
-It strives to be easy to setup, easy to use, produce small distributions, and require no compilation.
+WebPlus adds super powers to web applications and strives to be easy to setup, easy to use, produce small distributions, and require no compilation.

 ### Features